couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-web-console.markdown

 API](couchbase-manual-ready.html#couchbase-views-querying-rest-api).

 By default, Views during the development stage are executed only over a subset of the full document set.
-This is indicated by the **Unhandled:** `[:unknown-tag :guibutton]` button.
-You can execute the view over the full document set by selecting **Unhandled:** `[:unknown-tag :guibutton]`.
+This is indicated by the `Development Time Subset` button.
+You can execute the view over the full document set by selecting `Full Cluster Data Set`.
 Because this executes the view in real-time on the data set, the time required to build the view may be considerable.
 Progress for building the view is shown at the top of the window.

 If you have edited either the `map()` or `reduce()` portions of your view definition, you *must* save the definition.
-The **Unhandled:** `[:unknown-tag :guibutton]` button will remain greyed out until the view definition has been saved.
+The `Show Results` button will remain greyed out until the view definition has been saved.

 You can also filter the results and the output using the built-in filter system.
 This filter provides similar options that are available to clients for filtering